thebracket/ArdanUltimateRustFoundations/day1/hour1/setup_rust.md

 > *The version numbers will change.*

+**If you plan to code along, please take a second to make sure that Rust is installed and working.**

 ### Update to the Latest Stable Rust

 > This will occur in a live demo.

+**Let's take a second to make sure you have an up-to-date Rust install.
+We're going to use some of the more recent additions to the language, so you don't want to find yourself wondering why something didn't work.
+In particular, the borrow checker rules have eased up and printing with placeholders has become a lot easier.**

 From time to time (I do monthly), it's a good idea to update your Rust setup.
 Bug fixes and performance improvements are applied periodically.
 Rust won't break *stable* unless a